romeric/Fastor/README.md

 ~~~

 ### Basic SIMD optimised linear algebra routines for small tensors
-All basic numerical linear algebra subroutines for small tensors are completely SIMD optimised
+All basic numerical linear algebra subroutines for small tensors are completely SIMD optimised as Fastor is all about small stack-allocated (on cache tensors), where the overhead of calling vendor/optimised `BLAS` is typically not worth it
 ~~~c++
 Tensor<double,3,3> A,B;
 // fill A and B